- Are you currently looking to dial in your strength and conditioning program to improve your fight skills?

 - Are you interested in learning how to increase your punching power for MMA and boxing?

-- Are you currently incorporating the bench press into your training to improve your fight skills?
+- Do you currently incorporate the bench press into your training to improve your fight skills?

 - Are you curious about whether the bench press can be used to improve your punching power?

-First of all, bench pressing does increase upper body strength, but can it be used to increase your punching speed and power?
-This question is a bit more open ended which leaves some options open to examine.
+First of all, bench pressing does increase upper body strength.
+However, can you improve punching speed and power?
+Some options are open to examine since this question is a bit more open ended.
 I will shed some light on that here!

 Increase Punching Power: Open Kinetic Chain vs Closed Kinetic Chain Exercises

 To start with this let’s look at what you’re gaining from bench pressing with a free weight versus developing upper body strength with a bodyweight movement such as a push-up.

 An open kinetic chain exercise involves pressing a free weight such as a dumbbell, or barbell.
 A bodyweight exercise such as a push-up is a closed kinetic chain exercise.